Discover more at Wicken Fen

 A project by Kathy Hinde in partnership between Wicken Fen and Babylon Arts.
 Supported using public funding by the National Lottery through Arts Council England.

 Listen to the Voices of the Fen invites you to actively listen to the voices of many different species at Wicken Fen.
-Activities and installations will reveal hidden soundworlds we may not usually notice, from underwater, underground and inside trees.
+Installations reveal hidden soundworlds we may not usually notice, from underwater, underground and inside trees.
 Listen from a new perspective by joining us for a listening walk, or wander at your own pace to explore sounds installations, all focussed on the intriguing and captivating soundworlds at Wicken Fen.

 Check the project website for news on what’s happening and other resources including a Wicken Fen sound map.